 The trade agreement should be written in a bilingual version: in Chinese and English.
 Preferably, it should be drawn up by an attorney in China to ensure that it complies with the laws of China.
 Furthermore, the contract with the Chinese supplier must clearly state the terms of the commercial transaction.
 It should contain provisions such as:

 - Buyer’s and seller’s details

 - Terms of payment

 - Other arrangements between the seller and the buyer.

 How to make a good commercial contract with a Chinese supplier?

-Dan Harris, a well-known lawyer that specializes in business with China, on his China Law Blog page, gave five issues that are crucial to getting a good deal with a Chinese company.
+Dan Harris, a well-known lawyer that specializes in business with China, on his China Law Blog page gave five tips regarding drawing up a commercial contract.

 - Chinese should be the official language of the contract.
 However, you should remember to make sure that there are no discrepancies between the Chinese and the English versions.

 - A commercial contract with a Chinese contractor should be made drawn up in accordance with Chinese law.
 This is necessary if any disputes are to be settled in a Chinese court.